Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 8

 If a positive externality is to be taken full advantage of, the:

-A. Producers' marginal costs should be decreased by an amount equal to the marginal cost imposed on third parties that results from production of the good.
+Producers' marginal costs should be increased by an amount equal to the marginal benefit to third parties that results from production of the good.

-B. Consumer of the good should pay a tax equal to the marginal benefit to third parties that results from production (or consumption) of the good.
+Consumer of the good should receive a subsidy equal to the marginal cost imposed on third parties that results from production (or consumption) of the good.

 Question #8